BUILDING A DEFENSIBLE FILE – DOCUMENTATION STANDARDS FOR EVERY STAGE OF A WORKERS’ COMPENSATION CLAIM

 • Witness Statements: Written and signed statements from any and all witnesses, taken immediately after the incident while memories are fresh.

 • Photos/Video of the Scene: If applicable, time-stamped photos or preserved video footage of the accident location or any equipment involved.
+Ensure time stamps are preserved and that video logs or metadata accompany all digital files.

 • Initial Red Flag Checklist: A completed internal checklist, signed and dated by the claims examiner, documenting the initial red flags that triggered suspicion.